 Bookmarks, always bookmarks.
 I hate people who dog-ear their books and never dog-ear my own, and I dislike opening the book wide to lay it flat open, especially if it's a 700-page paperback!

 While I tend to read more fiction than anything else, I do enjoy books on history, archaeology, anthropology, and a few other subjects as well.

 Definitely hard copy.
 I've listened to a couple of audio books, but find that I don't get the experience of the book too well from audio, and, depending on what else is going on around me, that can be distracting.
-Besides, nothing beats the feel of a good paper book, especially a tome-like hardcover.
+I'm not a fan of e-books, being the old-fashioned book reader I am. :) Nothing beats the feel of a good paper book, especially a tome-like hardcover.

 6. Are you a person who tends to read to the end of chapters, or are you able to put a book down at any point?